 They figured, if they are helping real estate sponsors raise money to invest in their deals, why not use their platform to raise money to fund and grow their own company as well.

+The Fundrise IPO has been a tried and true way for the company to raise capital from investors on its platform.
 For example, on Feb 1, 2017, Fundrise decided to do an “Internet Public Offering” directly to its customer base.
 The idea was to get rid of the middle men (investment banker) to save on fees for everybody.

 After all, Fundrise’s philosophy is to get rid of barriers to entry for those who want to invest in real estate but don’t have the know-how or capital to do it on their own.
 The company has been focused on the first-ever online real estate investment trusts (eREITs).